cbuteau/param-signatures/README.md

 The reason I hate that is because it assumes that it either the caller provided the right options or did not provide them at all.
 It does not take into account that an empty object was passed or some of the options

-Later code will assume the options object
+Later code will assume the options object has certain properties and if it was an empty object it will pass the first test and then explode with a [TypeError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError "MDN")

 ## Concept